IT'S NOT TOO LATE TO REPLACE OR REPAIR YOUR ROOF FOR WINTER! CALL US TODAY!

 Chalk lines are the fastest way to mark straight guidelines on flat surfaces and yet some people still don't use them.

 Without straight lines on your hips, ridges, and valleys the only thing you'll notice when looking at your new roof is all of the wavy lines.
-We use chalk lines for all capping and valleys and f or a roof that is 40ft or more we use a chalk line to mark our first course of starters to make sure the shingles go on straight.
+We use chalk lines for all capping and valleys and for a roof that is 40ft or more we use a chalk line to mark our first course of starters to make sure the shingles go on straight.

 5. Shingle Placement